nafSadh/notes/intvw.md

 ## On Résumé
 - Joel on [Getting Your Résumé Read](https://www.joelonsoftware.com/2004/01/26/getting-your-resume-read/)

-- Both *Cracking-CI* and *PI-Exposed* have very good sections on resume.
+- Both *CTCI* and *PI-Exposed* have very good sections on resume.
 Look at them.